diem/diem/config/README.md

         -s $SHARED_SECRET \
         [ -i $I -f $TOTAL_NUMBER_OF_FULL_NODES -c $FULL_NODE_SHARED_SECRET | -p ]

-Here's an example of adding a 4 membered permissioned network connecting to the node above:
+Here's an example of adding a 4 membered and authenticated network connecting to the node above:

     config-builder full-node create \